Elementary Education - PDS

 Although the main purpose of the PDS is to provide a unique setting for the education of students and the preparation of new teachers, the PDS environment has so much more to offer.
 It allows for the development of innovative teaching practices as university faculty and classroom teachers collaborate on new methods and approaches to instruction.
 It provides university faculty with an opportunity to conduct research, and field test and disseminate educational innovations.
 Finally, it provides in-service opportunities and practice for the participating school district.

+For the 2022-23 school year, a total of 54 schools in 23 school districts are professional development school sites.
 Each PDS site has supervisors who organize instruction, meet with pre-service teachers, and work with district personnel.

 At each PDS site, on-site supervisors organize instructional activities, conference regularly with interns (individually and as a group) and collaborate with mentors, principals and district personnel.
 Each supervisor is also the primary university supervisor for the intern's teaching experiences.